agilestacks/stack-template-k8s/README.md

 ## Template update

-When Template is created via Control Plane it's content is initialized from a public Git repository hosted on GitHub.
+When Template is created via SuperHub it's content is initialized from a public Git repository hosted on GitHub.
 You can update template Makefile and support files by adding upstream remote, then fetching and merging changes as they became available:

     git remote add template-upstream \
         https://github.com/agilestacks/stack-template-k8s.git